Project overview

 It will also result in many market and environmental benefits, including an annual reduction of approximately 400,000 tonnes of CO2-e in generation emissions.

-It will take approximately five years to construct and we’re aiming for it to commence operating around 2030.
+It will take approximately five years to construct and we’re aiming for it to commence operating in the early 2030s.

 Project elements